lchen0920/ai-python-for-beginners-from-DeepLearning.AI/README.md

 ## 📁 Repository Structure
 The repository is organized into 4 main chapters, each containing:

-### Original Code: The initial implementation as submitted for course assignments
+**Original Code**: The initial implementation as submitted for course assignments

-### Clean Code: Refactored versions with improved structure, readability, and comprehensive bilingual documentation (Chinese/English)
+**Clean Code**: Refactored versions with improved structure, readability, and comprehensive bilingual documentation (Chinese/English)

 ## Chapter Structure:
 ```text